(w/help from Frank Dudash)

 In the first part, one member of the team is sent into isolation; the other is given 30 seconds to solve a series of 5 plates; doing so is worth $100 for each one, all of which serve as clues leading to the identity of a person, place, or thing (a la "Password Plus").

-In the second part, if the first player wishes to risk the money earned in the first part, the "Triple or Nothing" step comes into play, and his/her partner must guess the identity of the person, place, or thing that the 5 plates pertain to; if successful, whatever amount the team won in the first part is tripled (Ex: if they won $400 in the first part and successfully guessed the puzzle, 400 x 3 = 1200, so the team would win $1,200).
+In the second part, if the first player wishes to risk the money earned in the first part, the "Triple or Nothing" step comes into play, and his/her partner must guess the identity of the person, place, or thing that the 5 plates pertain to; if successful, whatever amount the team won in the first part is tripled (Ex: if they won $400 in the first part and successfully guessed the puzzle, 400 x 3 = 1200, so the team would win $1,200), otherwise, the money from the first step is lost.

-The final 2 weeks of the series in December 1990 consisted of a Tournament of Champions, w/$10,000 paid to the winning team and $5,000 awarded to the runners-up.
+The final 2 first-run weeks of the series in September 1990 (which would also be repeated as the final two aired weeks in late December of that year) consisted of a Tournament of Champions, w/16 previously undefeated teams returning to compete.
+A grand prize of $10,000 was paid to the winners, while $5,000 was awarded to the runner-up team.

 Following his stint on BS, host Al DuBois later turned up in his native Canada as an on-air personality for The Weather Network during the mid-90s and later served in the same capacity (as well as sports reporter) for "This Morning Live" on CKMI in Montreal.

 After a 9 1/2-year hiatus, reruns of BS turned up on Game Show Network for a couple of months in mid-2000, as a brief replacement for their original series "Inquizition" (although it had made one-shot appearances on GSN a couple of times prior to that).
-Currently, reruns can be seen on Canadian-based GameTV, which added it to their schedule in October 2012.
+Reruns were later shown on Canadian-based GameTV, which aired it from 2012 to 2017, followed by two brief stints in early 2018 and 2019.